opensearch-project/documentation-website/_dashboards/visualize/viz-index.md

 ## Timeline

 Timeline is a data visualization tool in Dashboards that you can use to create time-series visualizations.
 Currently, Timeline can be used to create the following Dashboards visualization types: Area and Line.
-Reference [Timelines]({{site.url}}{{site.baseurl}}/dashboards/visualize/timeline/) to learn how to create and use timelines in Dashboards.
+Reference [Timelines]({{site.url}}{{site.baseurl}}/dashboards/visualize/timeline/) to learn how to create and use them in Dashboards.

 <img src="{{site.url}}{{site.baseurl}}/images/timeline-1.png" alt="Example Timeline in OpenSearch Dashboards" height="100">